blackscout111/imgstats/README.txt

 	sudo aptitude install [PACKAGE_NAME]

 - Make sure that the 100 and 75 dpi fonts are in your xserver fontpath.
-- You can check the font path wiht the following command:
+- You can check the font path with the following command:

 	xset -q